OAS Payments 2023 – Understanding How Old Age Security Works

 Invest in a TFSA

-Tax-Free Savings Accounts allow Canadians to earn from their investments, whether it be in the form of a dividend or capital appreciation, tax free.
+Tax-free savings accounts allow Canadians to earn tax-free from their investments, whether in the form of a dividend or capital appreciation.
 This means that it will not count towards your annual income, which in turn will reduce your OAS clawback.

 Contribute to your RRSP

-Many Canadians make the mistake in thinking once they've retired, their RRSP provides no benefits.
+Many Canadians make the mistake of thinking once they’ve retired, their RRSP provides no benefits.
 However, you can continue to contribute to one until the calendar year in which you turn 71.
-RRSP contributions made will lower your overall net income, and as such, can lessen your OAS clawback.
+RRSP contributions made will lower your overall net income and, as such, can lessen your OAS clawback.

 Income splitting

 If you remember from above, we mentioned that OAS payments are based on individual income, not family income.
-So if you are earning high income, splitting your income with your common law or spouse can reduce your OAS clawback.
+So, if you are earning a high income, splitting your income with your common-law partner or spouse can reduce your OAS clawback.

 Defer your OAS payments

-Of note, you could consider deferring your CPP as well, as this adds to your taxable income, thus pushing you higher towards that OAS clawback threshold.
+Of note, you could consider deferring your CPP as well, as this adds to your taxable income, thus pushing you higher toward that OAS clawback threshold.

 Let's Go Into More Benefits of Deferring OAS

-You can defer OAS until you turn 70, i.e. for five years after you turn 65.
+You can defer OAS until you turn 70, i.e., five years after you turn 65.

 This lets you claim a higher amount when you turn 70 and start receiving the OAS.
 You will receive an extra 0.6% for every month that you have deferred it, until the maximum of 36% at age 70.

-A key thing to note however, if you choose to defer OAS payments, you will not be eligible for the Guaranteed Income Supplement, and your spouse or common-law partner will not be eligible for the Allowance benefit during the deferral.
+A key thing to note, however, is that if you choose to defer OAS payments, you will not be eligible for the Guaranteed Income Supplement, and your spouse or common-law partner will not be eligible for the Allowance benefit during the deferral.

 There is no advantage in delaying payments after the age of 70.